Fragrant viburnum shrubs are an easy going, low maintenance plant that can be used for privacy, as a specimen plant or foundation plantings.

 Landscapes all over the United States are dotted with these colorful plants.
 They are most loved for their beautiful foliage, showy flowers, and easy to care for qualities.
 Evergreen viburnum hedges are a great way to add privacy to your landscape.

-Our selection of 3 viburnum varieties brings you evergreen viburnum and semi-evergreen shrubs that will grace your yard with spring blooming flowers.
+Our growing selection of viburnum for sale brings you evergreen viburnum and semi-evergreen shrubs that will grace your yard with spring blooming flowers.
 They have a sweet smelling fragrance as an added bonus.
 The flowers can range in color from pink to white to cream.
 They also attract bees, butterflies, and other wildlife.
 Some plants feature ornamental viburnum berries.
 The viburnum’s red berries are a great source of food for wildlife.

 Are Viburnum Poisonous to Dogs?

 Good news!
 According to the ASPCA's, there are no viburnum species that are toxic to dogs.
-So grow your indoors worry-free!
+So grow your viburnum shrubs indoors and outdoors worry-free!

 Yes, viburnum plants are deer resistant.
 While the deer are not specifically attracted to munching on some viburnum leaves or berries, if they are hungry enough they can eat your shrubs.
 If you live in an area where deer frequently visit, it's best to keep an eye on all your plants.

 Viburnum berries are mildly toxic while others can be edible, it is best to research your exact viburnum for more details.
 At the very least, most viburnum berries are edible to birds if your goal is to attract wildlife.